This is based on opinion. Please don't list it on a work's trope example list.

 When Bones gets his arm trapped in the torpedo.
-Think about it from Kirk's point of view—he can't beam Bones back aboard without taking the torpedo with, and if he beams Carol out then he's condemning his best friend to certain death.
-At the same time, if he let her stay and she couldn't defuse the torpedo, they're both dead.
+Think about it from Kirk's point of view: He can't beam Bones back aboard without taking the torpedo with him, and if he beams Carol out, then he's condemning his best friend to certain death.
+At the same time, if he lets her stay and she can't defuse the torpedo, they're both dead.
 Imagine having to make that choice.

 What's worse is how fast he has to make that choice.
 It all happens in 30 seconds!